Enduring any accident can be a terrifying experience, but it can be particularly traumatic if caused by someone else’s lack of care or misconduct.

 Each state provides a time limit for pursuing specific claims, including personal injury lawsuits.
 This timeframe is known as the statute of limitations.

 Most states have a two-year statute of limitations for a plaintiff to initiate a personal injury lawsuit.
 However, Maine has one of the most generous timeframes, giving its citizens six years to file.
-While most plaintiffs have up to six years from the date of the accident to file a claim, there are certain exceptions to this rule that may make that window shorter or longer.

 For instance, if you seek to sue the state or a municipality, the statute of limitations is much less, and you will have to file your lawsuit much more expeditiously.
 Conversely, if a plaintiff is incapacitated or a minor, they may have over six years to bring their suit.